elliotmoose/bandlab-v0/README.md

 - primarily a frontend assignment, so:
   - sorting, grouping done on frontend (ideally should be backend for when data scales)
   - JSONPlaceholder called directly from client
+- no need to display user data (username etc) as this is usually more efficient to be joined on the api side

 Future improvements: